bean-hub/tictactoe-python-backend/README.md

 Features:
 2 Players,
-Win Detection horizontally, vertically and diagonally.
+Win Detection horizontally, vertically and diagonally,
 Draw Detection,
 Protection against overriding already filled spaces, Outputs grids to see the game in real time